amirgholami/adahessian/README.md

 ## Citation
 AdaHessian has been developed as part of the following paper.
 We appreciate it if you would please cite the following paper if you found the library useful for your work:

 * Z. Yao, A. Gholami, S. Shen, K Keutzer, M. Mahoney.
-ADAHESSIAN: An Adaptive Second OrderOptimizer for Machine Learning, under review.
+ADAHESSIAN: An Adaptive Second Order Optimizer for Machine Learning, under review.